GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 prob_Mmax_below_Mmin
 ----------------------

-The prior probability that the source zone does NOT have any seismicity above our Mw-min.
+The prior probability that the source zone does NOT have any seismicity above our Mw-min. *Note this was an experimental feature which I have not been using.* Do not assume that non-zero values are a good idea - the approach needs further investigation and perhaps refinement.
-This can be used to treat source-zones that might be inactive.

 notes
 ------